‘Outlander’ Season 3 Spoilers: What We Know So Far

 Outlander will return to Starz soon (rumor has it the premiere may be in April) and although we’ll have to wait until it hits the air, we do know a few things about what Season 3 will hold.
 The show has viewers hooked to its story, romance, and breathtaking scenery, not to mention its two beautiful lead characters – Claire (Caitriona Balfe) and Jamie (Sam Heughan).
-Of course, these things will be part of the next batch of episodes, but some things will change as well and some completely new things will come on the scene.
+Of course, these things will be part of the next batch of episodes, but some things will change as well, and some completely new things will come on the scene.
 Showrunners have to keep the show interesting after all.

 Outlander Season 2 ended with Claire learning that Jamie survived the Battle of Culloden and declaring that she had to go back to him.
-We are all thrilled that she is going back and excited about seeing their reunion, but don’t expect it to be all romance from the start.
+We are all thrilled that she is going back and excited about seeing their reunion but don’t expect it to be all romance from the start.
 When Claire returns to the 1700s, it is twenty years later than it was the last time she saw him.
 A lot happens in 20 years.
 Jamie has had to get on with his life assuming that Claire is dead, and Claire bore his child and continued with her own life.
 They are changed people from what we saw in Season 2 of Outlander, so as much as it would be terribly romantic for them to pick up where they left off, as if nothing had happened, that won’t be possible.

 If you've read the books, how many times & what series? #outlander